 what's on in Hodge Hill and across the city

 Birmingham City Council, in partnership with the NHS, is now offering all Birmingham residents free swimming, group exercise classes and gym sessions during off-peak periods.
 For full details go to Be Active.

 The Hodge Hill Constituency Office Meeting Room is available for hire.
 It can hold up to twelve people, has a large free car park and lovely views over the park.
-However it is on the 1st floor and there is no lift access. £15 per hour, available 09:00-16:30 Monday to Friday - call 0121 303 9282 to book.
+However, it is on the 1st floor and there is no lift access.
+The charge is £15 per hour, and it's available 09:00-16:30 Monday to Friday.
+Call 0121 303 9282 to book.

 Hodge Hill District Team

 Ward End Park

 How to get involved and have your say

 If you live or work in Hodge Hill, we want you to be involved in running local services, raise issues which concern you and contribute to decision making in a number of ways.

 - Ward Committees - meetings are held regularly and provide a mechanism for members of the public to become involved in the decisions that affect their neighbourhood

 - Contact or meet your councillors for Bordesley Green, Hodge Hill, Shard End or Washwood Heath